DM41X User Manual

 The Printer Module has not been plugged-in (see section 4.2)

 See the HP-82160A HP-IL Module manual section ‘Flags and the Printer’ on pp. 9-10 for use and meaning of the various Printer modes and controls described above, activated using Flags 15, 16 and 21.
 All modes described there are supported except for the ‘TRACE with stack’ option.
 Other print modes (e.g. Double-wide and Lower-case) are controlled using the other flags described in this section.
+All of these print modes apply to both the "Thermal Printer" and "IR printer" (HP 82242A "Blinky") modules.

 view si xa